getgrav/grav-learn/pages/2/07.api/04.events/doc.md

 Do **not** gate the subscription of these admin-compatible events behind an `isAdmin()` check in `onPluginsInitialized()`.
 When a save comes through the API (which is how Admin2 saves everything), the request is not handled by the classic Admin plugin, so `$grav['admin']` is registered later during request dispatch by the API's `AdminProxy`.
 At `onPluginsInitialized()` time it is not yet set, so `isAdmin()` still returns `false` and any handlers you register inside an `isAdmin()` block are never subscribed.
 The result is a plugin whose save/delete logic silently never runs under Admin2.

+> [!NOTE]
-!!!
-A common 1.7-era pattern was to register `onAdminAfterSave` only when `isAdmin()` was true.
+> A common 1.7-era pattern was to register `onAdminAfterSave` only when `isAdmin()` was true.
 That no longer works for API/Admin2 writes.
 These events only fire during admin/API write operations anyway, so it is safe to subscribe to them unconditionally.

 Register them directly in `getSubscribedEvents()`, or unconditionally in `onPluginsInitialized()`: